Terradue/doc-developer-sandbox/source/developer/wps.rst

 Hands-On Exercise 10: prepare an OGC Web Processing Service
 ###########################################################

-In this exercise we will prepare our workflow to expose an OGC Web Processing Service (WPS) [#f1]_ and we will trigger it through a WPS Client.
+In this exercise we will prepare our workflow in order to expose an OGC Web Processing Service (WPS) [#f1]_ interface, and we will trigger it through a WPS Client.

 Prerequisite
 =============